Credential Evaluation with IQAS

 The service validates your degrees, diplomas, or certificates for Canada immigration purposes, job applications, or admission.

-IQAS provides two types of assessments:
+IQAS provides three types of services:

-General Assessment for employment or education purposes
+• General Assessment for employment, education, or licensure purposes

-Educational Credential Assessment (ECA) for various immigration programs
+• Educational Credential Assessment (ECA) for various immigration programs

 Unlike other services like WES or CES, IQAS may be more useful for people whose educational qualifications are less commonly evaluated or whose WES evaluation in Canada returns less favourable results.